AndiDittrich/WordPress.Tweakr/README.md

 License: MIT X11-License
 License URI: http://opensource.org/licenses/MIT

-Extends your WordPress Blog with a bunch of common Tweaks and Utilities.
+Extend your Blog with common used Tweaks, Features and Utilities

 ## Description ##

-This plugin is a collection of common tweaks to get control of WordPress functions as well as a set of often used features we've created for our customers.
+This plugin is a collection of common tweaks and features we've created for our customers.
-It is designed as **all-in-one** solution espacially for **Web-Agencies** and **Advanced Users**.
+It is designed as compact **all-in-one** solution espacially for **Web-Agencies** and **Advanced Users**.

 ### Plugin Features ###

 ### Tweaks ###
 The following WordPress Features can be **controlled separately**

-* Fix phpmailerExceptions by setting the mail-from parameter to a valid address
-* Control New User Registration E-Mails (send to admin and/or user)
 * Disable XMLRPC API (Really!)
 * Restrict REST (JSON) API Access to **Admin** and **Editor** User
 * Disable Emojis